Mellus Newspapers Building

 The Mellus Newspapers Building was a commercial building at 1661 Fort Street in Lincoln Park, Michigan.
 It was listed on the National Register of Historic Places in 2005, and demolished in 2010.
+The building was removed from the National Register of Historic Places in 2024.

 History

 In 1933, William S. Mellus founded the Lincoln Parker, a newspaper serving the city of Lincoln Park.
 As the population of Lincoln Park grew, Mellus eventually needed more space, and in 1941 he constructed this building on Fort Street.
 Mellus also published newspapers for other downriver communities: The Allen Parker, Ecorse Advertiser, Southgate Sentinel, Taylor Tribune and Riverview Sentinel.
 In the 1950s, a two-story addition was constructed in the rear of the building, enlarging the space to 4080 sqft.
 Mellus also expanded operations into the next-door Pollack Jewellery Building.
 Mellus sold his newspaper chain to Panax Corp. in the early 1970s.
 The company remained in the building until 1986, when it merged with Heritage Newspapers.
 The building was sold by the Mellus family in 1994.

 In 2009, the Mellus and the next-door Pollack were purchased by the Lincoln Park Downtown Development Authority for $93,000.
 The Mellus Building was demolished in May 2010; a small park is planned for the lot.